Why do we need Measure B?

 This generous support, however, cannot fully address the budget gap.
 For almost 30 years, our schools have relied on locally-controlled funding to protect strong academic programs.
 Without this funding, our schools would lose $1.9 million annually, which could not be made up by parent donations alone.

-Will funding from this measure be used to fund public employee pensions?
+Will funding from Measure B be used to fund public employee pensions?

-No. Funds from the parcel tax renewal measure may only be used to fund the specific programs and services identified in the measure.
+No. Funds from Measure B may only be used to fund the specific programs and services identified in the measure.
 School districts do not set retirement benefits for their employees—they are set at the state level.
 Any increases in contributions to state teacher and school employee retirement systems will have to be funded from other sources.

-How much will the measure raise each year?
+How much will Measure B raise each year?

 If passed, the measure will generate $2.6 million in annual funding for our local schools.
 Every penny will stay in our community and no funds can be taken away by the State.